wangziqi2013/wangziqi2013.github.io/_posts/2019-02-25-log-structured-nv-main-memory.markdown

 The third problem is that WAL still requires in-place updates to data items on the NVM.
 If these data items follow the ordinary layout a memory allocator usually use, locality can sometimes be bad, which hurts write performance, brings extra stress to wear leveling, and also aggravates write amplification.

+LSNVMM leverages log-structured design and applies it to byte-addressable NVM, resulting in an NVM system that only appends data to the end of log objects.
+Always appending data to the end of logs has the following benefits.
+First, since log data has a streaming pattern, it can be optimized by both the processor and the persistence controller.
+In particular, if the application writes data in large batches, the size of which is a multiple of the size of the row buffer, write amplification can be allievated because data does not need to be read and then re-written.
+Second, in a log-structured NVM system,